mnspeer/membrane-permeability-predictions/README.md

 # membrane-permeability-predictions
-Macrocycles are attractive scaffolds for drug design, as they are large enough to disrupt protein-protein interactions, and macrocycles can also be constrained into an active, bound conformation, to confer high potency.
-However, due to their size and often their polarity, macrocycles with high potency often have poor oral bioavailability.
-Specifically, large, flexible macrocycles are often cell-membrane impermable, and cannot reach intracellular drug targets.
-The key determinants of the membrane permeability of small molecules are well understood, as described by Lipinski's Rule of 5.
-Here we present the code of a random forest regression model for determination of the membrane permeation rates of large, flexible macrocycles, existing outside of Rule of 5 chemical space.
-Biophysically meaningful features are used in the RF regression tool, so as to model the thermodynamic entropy and enthalpy of membrane permeation.
+Macrocycles are attractive scaffolds for drug design, as they are large enough to disrupt protein-protein interactions with high potencies.
+However, due to their size and often their polarity, macrocycles usually have poor oral bioavailability.
+Specifically, they are often (but not always) cell-membrane impermable and do reach intracellular drug targets.
+Models that can acurately predict membrane permeability have great potential to assist the design of potent, membrane permeable macrocyclic compounds as biological tools and new drugs.

+Here we present the code for a random forest regression model that aims to predict the membrane permeation rates of large, flexible macrocycles that lie outside of Rule of 5 chemical space.
+Biophysically meaningful chemical properties (features) used in the RF regression tool, so as to model the thermodynamic entropy and enthalpy of membrane permeation.

+The model uses Python to implement a random forest regression model using chemical features which can be calculated using <XXXX>.

 ## Table of contents
 * [General info](#general-info)